Raising biracial or multiracial children isn’t a band-aid you can slap onto the festering wound that is racism.

 Hi!
 It’s your local multiracial feminist here to remind you to stop weaponizing biracial and multiracial kids for the sake of making white supremacists angry.
 We have our own experiences, traumas and perceptions.
 We don’t simply exist to make people angry, so stop dehumanizing us as if we were grenades.

 It’s been a common theme for a while now, and I remember hearing it countless times growing up: you have the best of both worlds and it’s people like you who will end racism!
 Cool.
 So, um, nope.
 It doesn’t work that way, in fact, it never has — and, very often, children with multiple ethnicities have identity issues and face a specific type of discrimination and racism.

-I have always struggled with feeling like I didn’t belong anywhere: not white enough, not Kenyan enough, not Indian enough.
-I’m stuck at a crossroads where my understanding of blackness and whiteness is unique, and so it is rather alienating.
+I have always struggled with perceptions of: not white enough, not Kenyan enough, not Indian enough.
+I’m stuck at a crossroads where my understanding of blackness and whiteness is unique, and so it is rather alienating, but it isn’t anywhere near as difficult as being a darkskinned Black person.
 I have dedicated my life to dismantling white supremacy, misogyny, colonialism and capitalism, but I don’t weaponize my racial identity to do so.

 People’s favorite “woke” bae tweeted this last week and I could feel my blood boil:

 Biracial twins are the universe's beautiful answer to white supremacists https://t.co/QHcjuKlUX9

 When non-biracial or non-multiracial people say things like this, it feels dehumanizing to be thrown to the frontlines of a war without those people even fully attempting to understand our experiences with race and racism.